zeroluck/docs/sources/reference/oxd/index.md

 1.  simultaneous requests handling for multiple plugins (one oxD for multiple Apache plugins)
 2.  one Apache plugin can send multiple commands sequentially without closing the input stream.
-The idea behind that is reusing of ressources to improve the performance of the network connection.
+The idea behind that is reusing of resources to improve the performance of the network connection.

 According to the [JDK documentation][jdk6-documentation] data streams